Tips for Coaxial Cable Wiring

 Use Coaxial Cable Compression Connectors

-Buy connectors that can handle the highest frequency available.
-Some cheap connectors may work for a security camera, but not a Hi-Def TV or Internet signal.
+Buy coaxial cable connectors that can handle the highest frequency available.
+Some cheap coaxial cable connectors may work for a security camera, but not a Hi-Def TV or Internet signal.
 The same goes for wall plates.
-Not all wall plates have built-in connectors capable of handling high-end signals.
+Not all wall plates have built-in coaxial cable connectors capable of handling high-end signals.
 When in doubt, buy the connector with the highest frequency rating.
 The rating should be displayed on the packaging.

 Bond Coaxial Cable